FormIt360/autodesk-formit-360-web-help/Creating Designs/Sketching Shapes.md

 ## Sketching 3-Point Arcs

 ![](Images/GUID-9DB80E7B-E0BE-4EC1-B035-F01592BCE7F0-low.png)
-1. Click once in the drawing area to place the first endpoint of the arc.
+1. Click once in the canvas to place the first endpoint of the arc.
 2. Use snapping and/or inference lines to locate and place the second endpoint of the arc.
 3. Click once more to set the bulge dimension of the arc.